fixthestatusquo/proca/README.md

 # Proca *Progressive Campaigning*

 - provide a state of the art campaiging tool
-- integrate with the campaign website so no new CMS to learn
+- integrate with the campaign website, so no new CMS to learn
-- work with coalition and GDPR
+- work with coalitions and GDPR
--
+- privacy first, every personal data of your supporter is encrypted with your organisation key

 You want to engage your members and ask them to take an online action?
 Well, you won't be the first organisation, and you will soon realise that they aren't any decent looking petition tool that are easy to install and configure.

 And this is what this tool solves.